10+ Ways To Reduce Your Plastic Footprint

 Actionable Tip: Plastic wrap is not recyclable and can be expensive to replace over time.
 So consider using other alternatives that are easy to clean, endlessly reusable, and better for your wallet, such as beeswax wraps or reusable silicone lids.

-7. Avoid Meaningless Gift
+7. Avoid Meaningless Gifts

-News Decoder, plastic accounts for 90% of today's toy market, and nearly 80% of all children’s toys end their lifecycle in landfills, contributing millions of tons of plastic waste and toxic chemicals to our environment every year!
+Fun Fact: According to News Decoder, plastic accounts for 90% of today's toy market, and nearly 80% of all children’s toys end their lifecycle in landfills, contributing millions of tons of plastic waste and toxic chemicals to our environment every year!

-But please don't buy cheap plastic crap for your kids!
+So please don't buy cheap plastic crap for your kids!
 Instead of giving gifts that add to the plastic crisis, consider more thoughtful, sustainable items made from natural materials like wooden toys, fabric crafts, bamboo accessories, or recycled goods.

 Actionable Tip: Next time you go shopping for new toys for your children, consider opting for a more durable, safe, and environmentally friendly alternative like wooden, fabric, bamboo, natural rubber, cardboard crafts, or recycled materials!